Marriage in Hinduism: Asura marriage

 The Asuravivaha is a non-righteous form of marriage.
 It is a form of marriage where a bridegroom receives a maiden, after having given of his own free will as much wealth as he can afford, to the bride, and her kinsmen.
-As a form of marriage performed by paying a bride price, it is generally stated to be forbidden, though it is sometimes cited to be allowed for members of the Vaishya and Shudra varnas.
+As a form of marriage performed by paying a bride price, it is generally stated to be forbidden, though it is sometimes cited to be permissible for those of the Vaishya and Shudra varnas.

 Rakshasa marriage

 The Rakshasavivaha is a non-righteous form of marriage.
 It is the marriage performed after a non-consenting maiden is seized by force or abducted by a man.
 When such a maiden is abducted, she is described to weep as her relatives are assaulted and slain, and their house is wrecked.
 The marriage is then celebrated in the absence of the father of the bride by the family of her abductor.
-It is a reprehensible form of a marriage that is condemned by the Manusmriti, and is punished by law in society in the present-day.
+It is a reprehensible form of a marriage that is condemned by the Manusmriti, and is punished by law in the present-day.

-This form of a marriage is different from answering the marriage proposal of a bride, and eloping with her during her svayamvara, the ancient Indian ceremony where a bride chooses her groom from an approved assembly of suitors.
-For instance, in Hindu mythology, when the deity Krishna elopes with the princess Rukmini during her svayamvara, it is not a form of Rakshasa marriage; while he does take her away in his chariot and fights her attacking family members, she had sought to marry him, and hence consent was present.

 Paishacha marriage

 The Paishachavivaha is a non-righteous form of marriage.
 When a man stealthily rapes a woman who is asleep, intoxicated, or mentally challenged, it is regarded to be a marriage, though only to preserve the honour of the woman.
 This is condemned in the Manusmriti as a sinful act.
 In modern times, this is classified as a form of date rape, and is a crime in most countries.

-James Lochtefeld comments that these last two forms were forbidden, but the marriages themselves were still recognised in ancient Hindu societies, not to allow these acts, but rather to provide the woman and any resulting children with legal protection in the society.
+James Lochtefeld comments that these last two forms were forbidden, but the marriages themselves were still recognised in ancient Hindu societies, not as condoning these acts, but rather to provide the woman and any resulting children with legal protection in the society.

+Svayamvara

+The Svayamvara is a type of wedding mentioned in Hindu mythology where a woman chose a man as her husband from a group of suitors.
+The bride would select an auspicious time and venue and then make known her intentions.
+Kings typically sent messengers to foreign lands, while commoners simply spread the news within the local community.
+On the appointed day, suitors would gather at the venue and declare their qualifications.
+The bride would place a garland on the man of her choice and a wedding ceremony was held immediately.
+However, this type of marriage is not attested to in any Dharmaśāstra.